ExtendRealityLtd/Tilia.Locomotors.Climbing.Unity/Documentation/HowToGuides/AddingAClimbableObject/README.md

 As mentioned earlier, we can change the mesh and colliders of our climbable object in the same way we'd change the mesh of any Interactable GameObject.

-Select the `Interactions.Climable -> Internal -> Interactions.Interactable` GameObject from the Unity hierarchy and on the `Interactable Facade` component click the `Show Mesh Container` button to expose the inner GameObjects that contain the mesh and collider data for our climbable.
+Select the `Interactions.Climable -> Internal -> Interactions.Interactable` GameObject from the Unity Hierarchy window and on the `Interactable Facade` component click the `Show Mesh Container` button to expose the inner GameObjects that contain the mesh and collider data for our climbable.

 ![Click Show Mesh Container](assets/images/ClickShowMeshContainer.png)